adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/06-form-submissions.md

 </html>
 ```

 As you can notice, the entire document is vanilla HTML with no special syntax inside it.
-However, you can replace the hardcoded form action `/posts`  with a helper method `route`.
+However, you can replace the hard coded form action `/posts`  with a helper method `route`.

 Assuming the following route declarations.